Language Processing Disorder

 While speech and language therapy generally helps phonological and expressive language difficulties (speech), there is less evidence to support its effectiveness in helping receptive language difficulties.

 To help receptive language, you need to exercise listening skills, not speech.
 Gemm Learning provides Fast ForWord language and reading software at home with personalized teacher support to help children 5 years and older.

 Our program starts by tackling cognitive listening skills.
 This includes auditory processing, working memory, listening accuracy, listening comprehension, attention, sequencing.
 These are the foundational skills for receptive and expressive language.

 For At Risk Readers

-Our program has exercises that reduce the symptoms of language processing disorder, helping students build phonological awareness as required for decoding and reading comprehension.
+Our program has exercises that reduce the symptoms of language processing disorder, helping students build phonological awareness for decoding and reading comprehension.